Battle of the Iron Triangle: Base 82

 The summer monsoon had arrived in Bình Dương Province and rains and low cloud cover further reduced the effectiveness of RVNAF support for the attack.
 A dense rubber plantation northwest of Base 82 provided excellent concealment for supporting defensive positions and observation of local Route 7, the only avenue of approach available for ARVN armor.
 Dense brush covered the southern approaches to the base and concealed more PAVN supporting and reserve positions.
 The only fairly open terrain was on either side or Route 7 where high grass offered no concealment to the ARVN column but reduced visibility to a few meters.
 Furthermore, this approach was under the observed fire of the 9th Division's supporting artillery.

 By the evening of 8 June, Task Force 318 reached its first objective, Hill 25 (11.1398°N 106.562°E), about 1 km short of Base 82.
 There it fought a battalion of the 271st Regiment, killing 30 and capturing 10 while taking light casualties.
-The prospects seemed bright for recapturing Base 82 by the following day and General Thuần told BG Đảo that Rach Bap should be taken by 15 June.
+The prospects seemed bright for recapturing Base 82 by the following day and Thuần told Đảo that Rach Bap should be taken by 15 June.
 But on 10 June Task Force 318, advancing very slowly in two columns, one north of Route 7 and one south was struck by a battalion of the 271st Regiment supported by 4 tanks and a heavy concentration of mortar, howitzer and rocket fire.
-Four of Task Force 318's tanks and one or its personnel carriers were knocked out but personnel losses were light.
+Four of Task Force 318's tanks and one of its personnel carriers were knocked out but personnel losses were light.
 By nightfall only 200 meters had been gained, the PAVN's minefields and 82-mm. recoilless guns having stopped the task force 800 meters short of Base 82.
 No progress was made on 11 June, but ARVN artillery and RVNAF pounded the base.
 Antiaircraft fire was intense and kept the RVNAF fighter-bombers above their most effective attack altitudes.
-Meanwhile, General Thuần, determined to get the attack moving again, directed BG Khôi to assemble the 315th Task Force at Bến Cát and send it across the Thi Thinh to reinforce the attack.
+Meanwhile, Thuần, determined to get the attack moving again, directed Khôi to assemble the 315th Task Force at Bến Cát and send it across the Thi Thinh to reinforce the attack.
 The 315th was to move southwest and attack Base 82 from the south, while the 318th continued its frontal assault.
-Farther south, another change was taking place, detecting that all but one of the PAVN 2nd Regiment's battalions had moved north toward Route 7, BG Đảo left only one of his 43rd Infantry battalions in the Phu Thu area, placing the balance of the regiment in reserve.
+Farther south, another change was taking place, detecting that all but one of the PAVN 2nd Regiment's battalions had moved north toward Route 7, Đảo left only one of his 43rd Infantry battalions in the Phu Thu area, placing the balance of the regiment in reserve.